Hat-trick: Baseball

-In the past, the term was occasionally used to describe when a player struck out three times in a baseball game, and the term golden sombrero was more commonly used when a player struck out four times in a game.
+In the past, the term was occasionally used to describe when a player struck out three times in a baseball game, and the term golden sombrero was used when a player struck out four times in a game.

 In recent years, hat trick has been more often used to describe when a player hits three home runs in a game.

 For example, on 29 August 2015, Toronto Blue Jays fans celebrated Edwin Encarnación's third home run of the game by throwing hats onto the field, similar to the tradition in ice hockey.

 Cricket

 A hat-trick occurs in cricket when an individual bowler takes three wickets with consecutive deliveries in the same match.

 Football codes

-Association football
+Association football (soccer)

-A hat-trick occurs in association football when a player scores three goals (not necessarily consecutive) in a single game, whereas scoring two goals (in a single match) is called a brace.
+A "hat-trick" occurs in association football when a player scores three goals in a single game, while two goals in a single match is called a "brace".
 In common with other official record-keeping rules, all goals scored during the regulation 90 minutes, plus extra time if required, are counted but goals in a penalty shootout are excluded from the tally.
 The fastest recorded time to score a hat-trick is 70 seconds, a record set by Alex Torr in a Sunday league game in 2013.
 The previous record of 90 seconds was held by Tommy Ross playing for Ross County against Nairn County on 28 November 1964.
-The record of the youngest player ever to score a hat-trick was set by Ntinos Pontikas in 1996, while Pelé in 1958 became the youngest to achieve a hat-trick in the FIFA World Cup.
+The record of the youngest player ever to score a hat-trick belongs to Ntinos Pontikas who was 14 years and 198 days old when he did it in 1996, while Pelé was 17 in 1958 when he became the youngest to achieve a hat-trick in the FIFA World Cup.

 After just 18 months and 17 days, the book on the greatest hat-trick of the 21st century was already closed.

-— — Rob Smyth of The Guardian on Rivaldo’s hat-trick for Barcelona against Valencia in June 2001.
+— — Rob Smyth of The Guardian on Rivaldo's hat-trick for Barcelona against Valencia in June 2001.

 The first hat-trick achieved in an international game was by Scottish player John McDougall, against England on 2 March 1878.
 German Erwin Helmchen scored 141 official hat-tricks in his career with Pelé having 92.
 American player Bert Patenaude scored the first hat-trick in the FIFA World Cup, against Paraguay in the inaugural event in 1930.
 Three hat-tricks have been scored in a World Cup final: by Geoff Hurst for England in the 1966 final against West Germany, by Carli Lloyd for the USA against Japan in the 2015 Women's World Cup final and by Kylian Mbappé for France in the 2022 final against Argentina.
 Lloyd's was, at 16 minutes, the fastest from kick-off in any World Cup match.
 However, the fastest World Cup hat-trick, as measured by time between goals, belongs to Fabienne Humm of Switzerland, who scored in the 47th, 49th and 52nd minutes against Ecuador in the 2015 group stage.

 Traditionally, a player who scores a hat-trick is allowed to keep the match ball as a memento.